History of the Waveform

 He began combining waveforms to activate the body’s natural electrical impulses.
 Manipulated in precise ways, these waveforms could control not only chronic pain, but also anxiety, depression, and insomnia.
-In 1981, Dr. Kirsch’s years of painstaking research and experimentation paid off for medical practitioners and patients worldwide, when he unveiled his perfected waveform technology, featured in the Alpha-Stim 2000, a large clinical device.
+In 1981, Dr. Kirsch’s years of painstaking research and experimentation paid off for medical practitioners and patients worldwide, when he unveiled his perfected waveform technology, featured in the Alpha-Stim 2000, a large clinical pain relief and depression treatment device.

 He followed up with the Alpha-Stim 350, the world’s first home care microstimulator.
-Improvements in microcircuitry eventually led to the 2012 release of the 8th generation Alpha-Stim M and AID devices, which use the same waveform technology of earlier models, and achieve similarly impressive clinical outcomes for hundreds of thousands of healthcare practitioners and patients around the world—delivering effective acute, chronic, and post-traumatic pain control, and effective management of anxiety, depression, and insomnia.
+Improvements in microcircuitry eventually led to the 2012 release of the 8th generation Alpha-Stim M and AID pain relief and depression treatment devices, which use the same waveform technology of earlier models, and achieve similarly impressive clinical outcomes for hundreds of thousands of healthcare practitioners and patients around the world—delivering effective acute, chronic, and post-traumatic pain control, and effective management of anxiety, depression, and insomnia.

 Activating Brainstem Nerve Cells